Are you looking to do the 3 2 1 method for fall off the bone ribs?

 Step 4: 1 Final Hour of Smoking Sauced Up

-For the final hour of smoking our ribs, we need to continue to cook them at 225°F after brushing on our preferred BBQ sauce.
+For the last hour of smoking our ribs, we need to continue to cook them at 225°F after brushing on our preferred BBQ sauce.

 Let the steam escape by removing the foil.
-Now, we’ll be able to see that the meat is beginning to fall off the rib bones as they become more tender.
+Now, we’ll be able to see that the meat is beginning to fall off the bone ribs as they become more tender.

-This is why we need to be careful when we’re lifting the ribs from the foil.
+This is why we need to be careful when we’re lifting the smoked pork ribs from the foil.

 They’re so tender that they may fall apart.